metamorph-inc/openmeta-vahana/README.md

 After converting the major MATLAB scripts in PythonWrapper Components, we added a 'Parameter Study' driver to explore the available design space.
 The 'Parameter Study' driver allows the user to vary Design Variables (inputs) within defined ranges and record Objectives (outputs).
 In essence, the 'Parameter Study' driver allows the user to quickly explore the available design space and then view the results of that exploration via the OpenMETA PET Visualizer (or as a raw .csv).

 The figure below shows the 'Parameter Study' driver located within the larger PET.
-The 'Parameter Stud'y is highlighted with a red box.
-All the other boxes are PythonWrapper Components or Constants Components.
-The 'Parameter Study' contains 6 design variables - Vehicle, Rotor Radius, Cruise Speed, Battery Mass, Motor Mass, and Maximum Takeoff Weight (actually mass) - which it varies between defined lower and upper bounds (taken from sizingTradeStudy.m).
+The 'Parameter Study' is highlighted with a red box.
+All the other boxes are PythonWrapper components or Constants components.
+The 'Parameter Study' contains 6 design variables - Vehicle, Rotor Radius, Cruise Speed, Battery Mass, Motor Mass, and Maximum Takeoff Weight (actually mass) - which it varies between defined lower and upper bounds (taken from 'sizingTradeStudy.m').
 For example, Battery Mass is varied betweed 10-999 kg.

-Note: The Tilt-Wing and Helicopter configuration have slightly different ranges for Rotor Radius and Cruise Speed, but for simplicity, those variables were set to cover the ranges of both configurations and extra constraint ouputs were added to check if the specific vehicle's design ranges were violated.
+The Tilt-Wing and Helicopter configuration have slightly different ranges for Rotor Radius and Cruise Speed, but for simplicity, those variables were set to cover the ranges of both configurations and extra constraint ouputs were added to check if the specific vehicle's design ranges were violated.

 The 'Parameter Study' driver also contains several Objectives, which record system outputs - including DOC and the constraint functions - for each combination of Design Variables injected into the system.

 **Figure** - 'Parameter Study' driver within Larger PET
 ![Parameter Study](images/Vahana_PET_ParameterStudy.PNG)

 Unfortunately, after the first few runs, we quickly realized that - due to the size of the available design space, the constraints, and the desire for a minimized value - a brute force design space exploration was too inefficient for this particular problem.
 We ran the Parameter Study for 1 million samples using a full factorial approach, but after filtering out the results that violated design constraints, we had only 397 valid designs - a yield rate of less than 0.04%.
-The valid designs are shown inside the OpenMETA PET Visualizer in **Figure 6**.
+The valid designs are shown inside the OpenMETA PET Visualizer in the figure below.

 **Figure** - Parameter Study PET Results
 ![Parameter Study Results](images/Vahana_PET_Results1MilTo397.PNG)